oer4sdi/OER-spatial-data-streaming/README.md

 Data Streaming Using Kafka
 ============

 Mock stream producer for CSV data using Kafka.
+This repository is to support the OER course for the *PM 2.5 | Real Time streaming course*

 Requires Docker and Docker Compose (Linux OS)